-This year, VSO’s male-engagement program in partnership with local organisation FINE-SL is addressing sexual reproductive health issues and gender-based violence against women by engaging men as advocates for change.
+This year, VSO’s male engagement programme, in partnership with local organisation FINE-SL, is addressing sexual reproductive health issues and gender-based violence against women by engaging men as advocates for change.

 This presents a shift from conventional gender empowerment programs that target women and girls directly – ignoring men who are often the decision-makers and perpetrators of the violence or abuse.

 FINE-SL also works with community leaders to establish referral pathways for women affected by GBV, those in need of health services for treatment of STIs, family planning, antenatal and postnatal care.
 The community has embraced these pathways as part of their response against some of the social ills experienced by women